 For additional information please contact us at 800-395-3376.

 *Based on IMS data from 1987-May 2015.

-EpiPen®, EpiPen Jr®, EpiPen 2-Pak®, EpiPen Jr 2-Pak®, and My EpiPen® are registered trademarks of Mylan Inc. licensed exclusively to its wholly-owned subsidiary, Mylan Specialty L.P.
-All other trademarks and service marks are the property of their respective owners.
+EpiPen®, EpiPen Jr®, EpiPen 2-Pak®, EpiPen Jr 2-Pak® and My EpiPen® are registered trademarks owned by the Mylan companies.
+My EpiPen Savings CardTM is a trademark of Mylan Inc. My All other trademarks and service marks are the property of their respective owners.
 This website is intended for residents of the United States who will prescribe or fill prescriptions for patients located within the United States.

 © 2015 Mylan Specialty L.P.
 All rights reserved.